What's the Biggest TV Size for Homes vs. Stadiums?

 Christian Petersen/Getty Images

-The Arizona Diamondbacks baseball team plays at Chase Field, which is home to another giant screen.
-This 136 by 46-foot screen has 6,256 square viewable feet (581.2 square meters) of HD pleasure [source: Business Wire].
+The Arizona Diamondbacks baseball team plays at Chase Field, home to another giant screen.
+This 136 x 46-foot (41.5 x 14-meter) screen has 6,256 square viewable feet (581.2 square meters) of HD pleasure [source: Business Wire].

 And of course, it didn't come cheap.
 Between production and installation, the Daktronics screen cost around $1 million [source: KTAR].
 The screen's landscape orientation (and the fact that it's eight times bigger than the team's old scoreboard) means it can display two true HD images side by side at a 16:9 aspect ratio.
 It also produces around 4.4 trillion colors.